gabriel-vernilo/CTF-WriteUps/Hack The Box/machines/Blunder.md

 ![image](https://user-images.githubusercontent.com/53917092/94917382-d0320580-0486-11eb-9539-88e8bd9e5e22.png)

-(on the right screen we have the good shell)
+(on the right screen we have the good shell, but not a tty)

+to have a tty, run the command :

+> python -c 'import pty;pty.spawn("/bin/bash")'

 now we have to try to get access to some user (www-data dont have acess to the user flag)